 Reducing monthly outgoings is likely to be high on the priority list for people who are struggling to cope with rising living costs – and cutting your travel bills can be a good place to start.

-Petrol and diesel prices continue to hit record highs, but there are still plenty of ways to lower the amount we spend on getting around.
+Petrol and diesel prices remain painfully high, and rail fares increased in March, but there are still plenty of ways to potentially lower the amount we spend on getting around.

 Here’s our rundown of some of the options you may want to consider.

-If you’re struggling to afford your monthly insurance payments, perhaps because your income has reduced, get in touch with your insurer as soon as possible.
+If you’re struggling to afford your monthly insurance payments because your other living costs have risen sharply, get in touch with your insurer as soon as possible.
 They might be able to amend your cover, for example, by removing any added extras which you could do without.
 Alternatively, they might be able to reduce your payments temporarily, or allow you to pause them until you’re able to get back on track.

 Bear in mind though that these changes may be recorded on your credit report, and might affect your ability to borrow in future.
 Your insurer will need to tell you if the measures they’ve suggested will have an impact on your score.
 It’s vital that you don’t just stop paying your monthly premiums without letting your insurer know, as this means you won’t be covered and you won’t legally be able to drive.

 If your car insurance policy is up for renewal soon, don’t just sit back and wait for your existing insurer to auto-renew your policy.
 Car insurers are now unable to charge existing customers more than new customers.
 Insurers would previously offer lower premiums to new customers to generate business, then increase the cost of cover over the years.
 The Financial Conduct Authority (FCA) introduced the new rules in January 2022 after finding that 6m UK customers who stuck with their provider had overpaid by over £1 billion in 2018 alone.